jackmiller2708/task-manager/README.md

 ## Setup

-There are two ways you can set up the project: locally or via IDX (Recommended).
-This project is configured to be able to run on both environment but having it on IDX would cut off the hassle of manually cloning the project and installing dependencies which is why is recommended.
+There are two ways you can set up the project: __locally__ or via __IDX (Recommended)__.
+This project is configured to be able to run on both environments but having it on IDX would cut off the hassle of manually cloning the project and installing dependencies.

 ### With IDX